Westerns on television: 1940s through early 1960s

 By 1959, four years after the boom in TV Westerns began, thirty such shows were on television during prime time; none had been canceled that season, while 14 new ones had appeared.
 In one week in March 1959, eight of the top ten shows were Westerns, and an estimated $125 million in toys based on TV Westerns would be sold that year.
 Many were "four-wall Westerns", filmed indoors in three days or less with scripts of poor quality, and the genre's enormous popularity mystified even its creators; TIME quoted one of the about 100 writers for TV Westerns as wondering "I don't get it.
 Why do people want to spend so much time staring at the wrong end of a horse?"
+Foreign audiences also enjoyed Westerns.
+Bonanza was the most popular American television export, watched by 400 million people in 82 countries.
+In many countries new to the technology, audiences happily watched educational television until exposed to Westerns, then wanted nothing else.
+A Canadian who helped establish television in Ghana warned "If you really want to use television to teach people about the world, then you must not import cowboy shows".

-The glut of Western series on television at the time was a target of Newton Minow in his speech "Television and the Public Interest," noting that while he was a fan of Westerns, there were too many of them on the air at the time, those that were on the air were too frequently emphasizing violence and juvenile plots, and it contributed to the lack of quality television offerings (such as news, live sports, documentaries and high cultural programs) available in 1960, which he famously described as a "vast wasteland."
+The glut of Western series on television was a target of Newton Minow in his speech "Television and the Public Interest," noting that while he was a fan of Westerns, there were too many of them on the air at the time, those that were on the air were too frequently emphasizing violence and juvenile plots, and it contributed to the lack of quality television offerings (such as news, live sports, documentaries and high cultural programs) available in 1960, which he famously described as a "vast wasteland."